-Item Length: 1 NAACCR Item #: 500 NAACCR Name: Type of Reporting Source
+Item Length: 1 NAACCR Item #: 500 NAACCR Name: Type of Reporting Source XML NAACCR ID: typeOfReportingSource

 The Type of Reporting Source identifies the source documents that provided the most complete information when abstracting the case.
 This is not necessarily the original document that identified the case; rather, it is the source that provided the most complete information.